OPENi-ict/openi-js-lib/README.md

 This a demo HTML/Javascript project that uses the OPENi JS SDK/lib and is based on [demo2](https://demo2.openi-ict.eu) vm.

-You can use the openi-js-lib.js library in your project to initialize OPENi and use its helper functions or any other available OPENi service which is exposed through Swagger.
+You can use the openi-js-lib.js library in your project to initialize OPENi and use its helper functions or any other available OPENi service/API which is exposed through Swagger.

 ## Available helper functions: